 The rapid emergence of e-commerce across almost all product sectors has also caught the attention of policy-makers and regulators.

-Again, there is much discussion internationally about whether these new marketing models are appropriately dealt with under existing regimes.
+Again, there is much discussion internationally about whether these new marketing models are appropriately dealt with under existing regimes, and many jurisdictions have seen legal reforms implemented or proposed.
 Certainly, in most major markets around the world, we have seen the development of consumer protection laws that specifically relate to e-commerce.
 This will continue as markets and marketing models continue to evolve.

 New marketing models also give rise to new opportunities for companies to connect with their consumers.
 This means that there are new opportunities to manage risks, but also new risks of liability if those opportunities are not used.

-Whilst many countries around the world have had robust laws and regulations in place to help ensure product safety, it has been a common feature in most parts of the world that enforcement has been sporadic or ineffective.
-This is well recognised in many countries, where concerns are raised about the lack of funding allocated by governments to product safety enforcement.
+Whilst many countries around the world have had robust laws and regulations in place to help ensure product safety for some time, it has been a common feature in most parts of the world that enforcement has been sporadic or ineffective.
+This has been well recognised in many countries, where concerns are raised about the lack of funding allocated by governments to product safety enforcement.

-This issue has been raised more prominently in the eyes of the public in recent years through some high-profile international regulatory scandals that have caused some to question trust in the regulators as well as in companies.
+This issue has been raised more prominently in the eyes of the public in recent years through some high-profile international regulatory scandals that have caused some to lose trust in regulators as well as in companies.

 This is an important factor that is set to significantly alter the risks being managed by international product manufacturers and suppliers moving forward.

 The increasing complexity and risks of the product law world are a significant source of new challenges for product manufacturers and suppliers who seek to take advantage of global markets.
-The costs of failing to understand, anticipate and manage the risks can be high, as many high-profile brand names have experienced over past years.
+The costs of failing to understand, anticipate and manage the risks can be high, as many high-profile brands have discovered in recent years.